jha-aman09/World-Population-Data-Analysis/README.md

-Absolutely, here's the LinkedIn post template tailored for your task 1:

----

-📊 Exciting Update: Visualizing Data Distribution with Bank Marketing Dataset! 📊
+# 📊 Exciting Update: Visualizing Data Distribution with Bank Marketing Dataset! 📊

 Welcome to the Data Distribution Visualization project with the Bank Marketing Dataset!
 This repository encapsulates Task 1 of my data analysis journey, where I focused on creating insightful visualizations to understand the distribution of key variables.